rhodb/rhodb.github.io/_pages/teaching.md

 ### LING 20101: Introduction to Phonetics and Phonology (Autumn 2018)

 This is typically the first core course students take after they have taken Introduction to Linguistics.
-I was responsible for the following: leading a one-hour discussion section once a week; hosting office hours once-twice a week; grading homeworks (biweekly) and quizzes (every class); and fielding many questions via email.
+I was responsible for the following: leading a one-hour discussion section once a week; hosting office hours once-twice a week; grading homeworks (every other week) and quizzes (almost every class); and fielding many questions via email.
 I was the only teaching assistant for this class.

 * Students: 44
 * [Materials and more information](https://rhodb.github.io/projects/ta-phoneticsphonology)